-- Ppropose to the Board of Directors the remuneration policy for the Directors and Senior Management, the system and amount of annual remuneration for Directors and Senior Managers, as well as the individual remuneration of the executive Executive Directors Directors and Senior Managers, and the peneral managers and those performing senior management duties, as well as other conditions of their contracts, particularly financial, and without prejudice to the competences of the Appointments Committee in relation to any conditions that it has proposed and unconnected with the retributive aspect.; - (ii) Ensure compliance with the remuneration policy for Directors and senior Senior managers Managers as well as report compliance with the basic conditions established in the contracts of these; and compliance of the contracts. - (iii) Report and prepare on the general remuneration policy of the Company and in particular the policies relating to the categories of staff whose professional activities have a significant impact on the risk profile of the Company and those that are intended to prevent or manage conflicts of interest with the Company's customers.;
+(i) Draft the resolutions related to remunerations and, particularly, report and propose to the Board of Directors the remuneration policy for the Directors and Senior Management, the system and amount of annual remuneration for Directors and Senior Managers, as well as the individual remuneration of the Executive Directors and Senior Managers, and the other conditions of their contracts, particularly financial, and without prejudice to the competences of the Appointments Committee in relation to any conditions that it has proposed and unconnected with the retributive aspect.

-- (iv) Analyse, formulate and periodically review the remuneration programs, weighing their adequacy and performance and ensuring compliance. - (v) Propose to the Board the approval of the remuneration reports or policies that it has to submit to the General Shareholders Meeting as well as informing the Board concerning the proposals relating to remuneration that, where applicable, it will propose to the General Meeting. - (vi) Consider the suggestions posed thereto by the Chairman, the Board members, officers or shareholders of the Company.
+- (ii) Ensure compliance with the remuneration policy for Directors and Senior Managers as well as report the basic conditions established in the contracts of these and compliance of the contracts. - (iii) Report and prepare the general remuneration policy of the Company and in particular the policies relating to the categories of staff whose professional activities have a significant impact on the risk profile of the Company and those that are intended to prevent or manage conflicts of interest with the Company's customers. - (iv) Analyse, formulate and periodically review the remuneration programs, weighing their adequacy and performance and ensuring compliance. - (v) Propose to the Board the approval of the remuneration reports or policies that it has to submit to the General Shareholders Meeting as well as informing the Board concerning the proposals relating to remuneration that, where applicable, it will propose to the General Meeting. - (vi) Consider the suggestions posed thereto by the Chairman, the Board members, officers or shareholders of the Company.